fedspendingtransparency/datalab-archive/documentation/workflow-structure.md

         git checkout -b my-feature-branch
 ```

-When the feature branch is ready to be reviewed by PO and / or design, the feature branch is pulled into `sandbox`.
+When the feature branch is ready to be reviewed by PO and / or design, the feature branch is merged into `sandbox`.
 The sandbox is deployed to the dev environment.

 Git commands for the first time you use sandbox: